naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Shocked: Uh, what was that all about?!

-WitchArrietty: Doesn't matter! **[strikes a pose]** Let's show those evil-doers...
+WitchArrietty Happy: Doesn't matter! **[strikes a pose]** Let's show those evil-doers...

-OniSilver: **[also striking a pose]** that they shall fear the might of...
+OniSilver Happy: **[also striking a pose]** that they shall fear the might of...

-UlalaMolly: **[strikes a pose too]** the Cyborg Resistance!!
+UlalaMolly Happy: **[strikes a pose too]** the Cyborg Resistance!!

 %...

 WitchArrietty Shocked: How come nothing is happening?

-UlalaMolly Sad: It's not usually this slow... right?
+UlalaMolly Shocked: It's not usually this slow... right?

-OniSilver Angry: Seems our electronics have been jammed!
+OniSilver Nani: Seems our electronics have been jammed!

-UlalaMolly Sad: Oh no, oh no, oh no, this isn't good!

 MYSTERIOUS VOICE: Kyehehe, that's right!
 That purple mist disabled all your cybernetic abilities!
 Let's see you Cyber Twerps talk all high and mighty now!

+OniSilver Angry: Handicapping our abilities?
+You are dishonorable and a coward!

-WitchArrietty Angry: Powers or no powers, we're gonna kick your butt, whoever you are!
+WitchArrietty: Powers or no powers, we're going to kick your butt, whoever you are!

 MYSTERIOUS VOICE: We'll see about that when you're all in such a vunerable state!
-I wonder what will happen in this thrilling hunt?
-My minions capturing you and you become my feast or you manage to get past all my minions but STILL become my feast upon entering my throne room.
+Even if you manage through my minions and face me, you're still no match of me!
+Either way, I will have my feast! **Kyehehehehe!!!**

+UlalaMolly Sad: N-Now what do we do?

+OniSilver Angry: We power through the castle with the best of our normal abilities.

+WitchArrietty Happy: Right.
+He's not going to take us down!

+%The three nod and head off to the hallway ahead of them, starting their haunted journey through the castle.

 %End of Act 1

 @ACTNUM: ACT 2

-@LOCATIONcastle: MYSTERIOUS CASTLE
+@LOCATIONcastle: OLD CASTLE

 %Minutes has past; Molly, Arrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.